StackVista/stackstate-docs/setup/otel/collector.md

 The collector as it is configured now is ready to receive and send telemetry data.
 The only thing left to do is to update the SDK configuration for your applications to send their telemetry via the collector to the agent.

 Use the [generic configuration for the SDKs](./languages/sdk-exporter-config.md) to export data to the collector.
-Follow the [language specific instrumentation instructions](./languages/README.md) to enable the SDK for your applications.
+Follow the [language-specific instrumentation instructions](./languages/README.md) to enable the SDK for your applications.

 ## Related resources